Central Delaware Valley AVA: Climate

 The moderating climatological effects of the Delaware River extend for no more than about 3 mi from the river, or to the rim of the valley where ridges are pronounced.
 For example, morning fog covers were observed to reach approximately that distance.
 This region has a frost-free growing season of between 170 and 180 days.
 In terms of degree days (Davis system), the region ranges from 3100 in the North to 3200 in the South.
 Such a range corresponds to California Region III (low end) in which portions of Napa and Sonoma Valleys are included.
 Temperature readings in the valley during extremely cold winter lows tend to range from 5 to 10 F higher than the surrounding area.
 Fog from the river also affects growing conditions during the growing season, particularly in dry periods, by providing moisture.
 Data sources from the 1954 reference, "Climatic Atlas of the United States", prepared by the U.S. Department of Commerce, were presented concerning maximum, minimum, and average temperatures; number of days above 90 F and below 32 F; last date of freezing weather in spring and first date of freezing weather in autumn; and mean length of frost-free period, indicate that the climate in the vicinity of the Central Delaware Valley viticultural area is warmer than in surrounding areas.
 Data compiled by the petitioner also showed yearly and monthly maximum and minimum temperatures, and length of growing season, at sites both within and without the viticultural area.
 Further evidence established that temperatures were higher and growing seasons longer within the viticultural area than in nearby areas at corresponding latitudes outside the area.
+It has a hot-summer humid continental climate (Dfa) and the USDA plant hardiness zone is mostly 7a and ranges from 6b to 7a.